That’s the amount of time we had with my niece. Her name is Olivia.

 We arrived at the park just before dusk, and were greeted by several police cars blocking the road, indicating our point of entry.
 As we gathered in the empty parking lot, where Olivia was taken from us, the community filled in around us.
 Hundreds and hundreds of people deep…with the sun setting on the horizon, candles were lit and we sang songs while holding hands.

 During a chorus of ‘Amazing Grace’, we lit 150 lanterns, sending them off into the summer night… symbolic of her journey to heaven, and that we were all right there beside her.

 As Jen and I lit our lantern, I felt connected to a moment.
 It’s not a moment that any of us had ever wanted, yet, we were all part of it.
 As our lantern lifted into the night, I focused the camera towards Liv’s siblings, Max, Stone, and Addie.

 With everyone holding hands and launching lights into the darkness for my niece, I locked up.

 In that moment, we were one, hundreds of people watching the lanterns float into the night sky to the tune of bagpipes.
 This is Olivia’s brother, Stone, watching the amazing sight.

 As Ava and I watched, she said, ‘Daddy, it’s Tangled!’
 I knew what she meant.
 She was talking about her favorite Disney movie, where the King and Queen, who had their daughter stolen from them, launched lanterns into the night, every year, on the same day, her birthday.
 They were meant for Rapunzel to see, and in our case, for Liv, our own lost princess, to see.

 Friends from all over, who couldn’t attend, sent us pictures and shared their own real-time candles with us via email and Facebook.

 The next day, there was a service at the Grayson United Methodist Church, where the twins attended preschool.
-‘Jesus Love the Little Children’ played on the organ as we filed into the sanctuary.
-We moved past the congregation towards the front pews.
-Reverend Scott delivered a moving service.
+‘Jesus Loves the Little Children’ played on the organ as we filed into the sanctuary.
+Jen’s aunt, Mother Pat Miller, led a children’s service as the kids gathered around her on the stairs leading up to the front of the church.